Educational Articles

 -

-Blood feathers are a normal maturation process for all feathers on birds.
-When feathers first erupt from the skin they contain blood.
-Injury to the feather as it grows may cause the blood feather to become broken causing blood loss that at times may require emergency treatment by an avian veterinarian.
+A blood feather or pin feather is a new feather growing on a bird.
+Blood feathers are a normal part of feather maturation.
+When feathers first erupt from the skin, they contain blood.
+Injury to the feather as it grows may cause the blood feather to become broken, causing blood loss that may require emergency treatment.